PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 1 - Chunks + JobSystem/Lecture/english.md

     |___Chunk/
 ```

 We will make a function that takes in a voxel's position and returns `true` or `false` using the FastNoiseLite class.
-First we need to add a member variable to the Chunk class to hold an instance of FastNoiseLite (kind of how we hold an instance to our vertex arrays)
+First we need to add a member variable to the Chunk class to hold an instance of a FastNoiseLite.

 ```cs
     private FastNoiseLite m_noise;